-The course follows a symptom-based approach to the management of life-threatening obstetric emergencies, as described in the reference manual recommended for the course (see Components of the Emergency Obstetric Care Learning Resource Package in Overview).
+The course follows a symptom-based approach to the management of life-threatening obstetric emergencies, as described in the reference manual recommended for the course (see Course Materials in Overview).
 The main topics in this training course and the reference manual (MCPC) are arranged by symptom (e.g., vaginal bleeding in early pregnancy is how someone with unsafe abortion will present; convulsions is how a client with eclampsia presents; shock is how someone with severe postpartum haemorrhage presents).
 This course emphasises rapid assessment and decision-making, as well as clinical action steps based on clinical assessment with limited reliance on laboratory or other tests.
 It is suitable for hospitals and health centres in low resource settings.